-To test how variance components and heritability change with age in each treatment group, we fitted an intercept in our fixed effects and used the best supported random effect structure (Model 7) with heterogenous residual variance.
+To test how variance components and heritability change with age in each treatment group, we fitted an intercept in our fixed effects and used the best supported random effect structure (Model 12) with heterogenous residual variance.
 There were no differences among treatment groups (Fig. 3).
 The G and M matrices for each treatment group are presented in Table S3-S4.

 Table S4.
-G and M variance-covariance / correlation matrices between growth trajectory parameters (intercept, linear slope and quadratic slope) for lizards from the hot developmental temperature treatment group (nlizards = 125, nobs = 1330).
-PE variance is also presented.
+G and M variance-covariance / correlation matrices between growth trajectory parameters (intercept, linear slope, and quadratic slope) for lizards from the hot developmental temperature treatment group (nlizards = 125, nobs = 1,330).
 Variances are represented along the diagonal, covariances are represented in the upper triangle and correlations are represented in the lower triangle.
-Bolded estimates are significantly different from zero.
 Values in the brackets represent the 95% credible intervals.
-Note that residual variance slope is in SD units.
+Note that residual variance slope is in on log scale (i.e., for every 1 SD unit increase in age we expect a decrease in log(SD)).